-[3/8.1.1] is equivalent to a logical sector number [3/8.1.2].
+A sector [1/5.9] given by a relevant standard for recording [1/5.10].
+In this specification, a sector [1/5.9] is equivalent to a a logical sector [3/8.1.2].

 Random Access File System A file system for randomly writable media, either write once or rewritable by the Orange Book part-II.
 A session shall be a sequence of one or more tracks, the track numbers of which form a contiguous ascending sequence.